aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 [MIT license](https://github.com/akheron/jansson/blob/master/LICENSE)

-This is used in the TEN framework core to parse and generate JSON data.
+This is used in the APTIMA framework core to parse and generate JSON data.
 Please refer to `third_party/jansson` for details.

 ## libuv